By Laura Louizos

 We found it’s so tough to gauge.
 I thought we had a good gauge but realized after that it didn’t matter, it was the quality of time we had that mattered!
 No one really knew.
 We were told many different timelines.
 (All incorrect)

 In my opinion I believe her going under for surgeries progressed the disease faster.
 That is my opinion but some doctors have now agreed with me.
 They always told us to get a consultation with the anesthesia before any surgeries.
 During her last surgery (couple months before she passed away) she crashed on the table and they struggled to get a breathing tube down her due to spasms and loss of muscle.
-Thankfully they were able to eventually, but it gave a BIG scare.
+Thankfully they were able to intubate her eventually, but it gave a BIG scare.
 She had to stay over night as her oxygen levels were low.
 After that they said only life saving surgeries if she required going under.
-Always get a consultation every time, it can change quickly.
+Always get a consultation every time, the disease can change and progress quickly.

 We did a swallowing test early this year 2019 and by May 2019 it had progressed, but she was still eating a modified diet by mouth a day before she passed.